koculu/Regor/docs/api/observerCount.md

 ## Overview

-The `observerCount` function is a utility provided by Regor.
-It allows you to determine the number of observers (callbacks) currently registered on a ref object.
+The `observerCount` function allows you to determine the number of observers (callbacks) currently registered on a ref object.
 This can be useful for debugging and understanding how many entities are actively reacting to changes in the ref object.

 ## Usage